eidoo/hybrid-exchange-sdk/src/cli/README.md

 - `--token` The token address

 Optional
-- `--draft` It will not execute the transaction but will return the transaction object
+- `--draft` It will not execute the transaction but it will return the transaction object

 It returns the allowed amount in WEI.